up to 38ç North and 135ç West,

 feet height.

-San Francisco on the
+Consul at San Francisco on the 1s March last

 was substantially correct but the amount of Gold as yet procured from